Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, II: Applications: Realization

 \subsection{Real-analytic regularity}

 In this section we will show that the group of real-analytic diffeomorphisms $\Diff_+^\omega(\T)$ is combinatorial.
 We start with an interpolation result in real-analytic regularity, from which we will deduce condition (C \ref{interpolation}).
+This will be also used for the proof of Theorem \ref{t.minimal_actions}.

-\begin{lem} Given finitely many points $x_1<\dots<x_n\in[0,2\pi)$ and $0\le y_1<\dots<y_n<y_1+2\pi$ there exists a real-analytic function $f\in C^\omega(\R)$ such that $f'(x)>0$ for all $x\in\R$, $f(x)-x$ is $2\pi$-periodic and for all $j\in\{1,\ldots,n\}$ the following conditions hold: \begin{enumerate}[\rm (1)] \item $f(x_j)=y_j$; \item $f'(x_j)=1$; \item if $y_{j+1}-y_j>x_{j+1}-x_j$, then $f'(x)>1$ for every $x\in (x_j,x_{j+1})+2\pi \Z$; \item if $y_{j+1}-y_j<x_{j+1}-x_j$, then $f'(x)<1$ for every $x\in (x_j,x_{j+1})+2\pi \Z$. \end{enumerate} \end{lem}
+\begin{lem} Given finitely many points $0\le x_1<\dots<x_n<1$ and $0\le y_1<\dots<y_n<y_1+1$ there exists a real-analytic function $f\in C^\omega(\R)$ such that $f'(x)>0$ for all $x\in\R$, $f(x)-x$ is $1$-periodic and for all $j\in\{1,\ldots,n\}$ the following conditions hold: \begin{enumerate}[\rm (1)] \item $f(x_j)=y_j$; \item $f'(x_j)=1$; \item if $y_{j+1}-y_j>x_{j+1}-x_j$, then $f'(x)>1$ for every $x\in (x_j,x_{j+1})+\Z$; \item if $y_{j+1}-y_j<x_{j+1}-x_j$, then $f'(x)<1$ for every $x\in (x_j,x_{j+1})+\Z$. \end{enumerate} \end{lem}

 \begin{proof} Using a trigonometrical approximation, we shall find a real-analytic function with the required properties.
-We will first construct the derivative in the form $f'(x)=1+q(x)r(x)$ where $q$ is a $2\pi$-periodic trigonometric polynomial with roots in $x_1,\ldots,x_n$.
-It is well-known that we can find such a polynomial with degree $2n+1$ and in such a way that it will have no extra roots.
-This will ensure property \eqref{derivative} for the function $f(x)$.
+We will first construct the derivative in the form $f'(x)=1+q(x)r(x)$ where $q$ is a $1$-periodic trigonometric polynomial with roots at $x_1,\ldots,x_n$ and $r$ is everywhere positive.
+More precisely, consider the subset $S\subset \{1,\ldots,n\}$ formed by all $j\in \{1,\ldots,n\}$ such that